The Belgian Malinois: thinking about getting a Belgian Malinois?

 When you’re considering the lifetime cost of owning a Belgian Malinois, remember to take into account:

-As a rough guide, allow £100 to £150 a month for the ongoing costs of ownership.
+As a rough guide, allow between £100 to £150 a month for the ongoing costs of owning a Belgium Malinois.
+Our vets have drawn up this handy guide to save dog owners money.

 Need more info?